fieldtrip/website/tutorial/visual_artifact_rejection.md

 ### Manual artifact rejection - display one channel at a time

 It can also be convenient to view data from one channel at a time.
 This can be particularly relevant for the EOG channel.
-To do so write:
+To do so, write:

     cfg          = [];
     cfg.method   = 'channel';